photo of Fabian Vogelsteller

 And it's, I think, really also leads us to the fact that we need to understand more that we are responsible Not only for the things we're doing, but also for the things that we are believing and and the things we just taking in.
 And it's obviously Way more convenient to just have one truthful source to tell you what's going on.
 Some smart journalists who have thought it all through already, and they tell you what's going on and why, and they've all analyzed or whatever.
 Not sure that would be nice.
 Maybe with verifiable AI algorithms you might have that, and then you can least pick a who's you know how could he analyze it.
 And there's no tribalism and Corruption involved anymore, because AI doesn't care emotionally at all.

-Fabian: It's an hour, it's an air, and you there, I agree.
+F: It's an hour, it's an air, and you there, I agree.
 And it's not about eliminating it, it's more about making it visible.
 Making it visible and it's because that will also help every individual to better understand when they are.
 You know what we are, certain groups, why they are there where they are, why they believe what they believe, rather than seeing things as one side and the other, seeing them more as kind of like people in different places, at different Evolution of their own, like self or ego, or interest, right, I mean stepping aside from a philosophical side for a second.

-Lukasz: I think what everything you just said in the last two, three minutes is helping with.
+L: I think what everything you just said in the last two, three minutes is helping with.
 You know a big, big problems.
 Who have with troll farms, right, initiatives where you have people banging in fake comments towards certain idea, faking a picture, showing a picture from ten years ago, pretending it happened yesterday, right.
 All of this Could be eliminated with some of the ideas you proposed, with signatures, with verification that this actually happened, with System which connects.
 What about company like Google?
 I mean, they index everything quite objectively, right, I mean they can decide what gets surfaced, where I get that, but they would have everything index.
 Someone like that would have everything index and could say, well, this picture also popped up there are ten years ago, so beware, right, what?
 Why don't you think someone?

-Fabian: I Mean I think they could build these tools.
+F: I mean I think they could build these tools.
 I mean, the question is like, sadly, is not just a troll who comes up with pictures like this, it's even our idea.
 I mean, this would one good example.
 When there was this, a campaign against Syria and Assad, the state media pulled out this video that they got from some American journalist on the border Showing like how some people get beaten up in a jail.
 Turns out that video was four years ago from Iraq, right With Saddam Hussein was jailed there.
 You know, I mean, this is not only and obviously maybe they didn't do it in purpose or maybe that didn't fact check Anything, but it's literally people ten minutes to figure this out through YouTube that the video existed way before.
 It was from somewhere else, but it it's.

-Lukasz: It's it confirms to believe of the journalist, maybe in this case you know, and then he just blindly wants to believe it and a couple of years ago we had a story like this with one of the soccer players and I'm not into soccer so I don't remember his name, but it was a funny story which went something like that there was speculation in Poland he's going to go to Italy to play at their league and some Italian newspaper Picked this up and wrote an article about it.
+L: It's it confirms to believe of the journalist, maybe in this case you know, and then he just blindly wants to believe it and a couple of years ago we had a story like this with one of the soccer players and I'm not into soccer so I don't remember his name, but it was a funny story which went something like that there was speculation in Poland he's going to go to Italy to play at their league and some Italian newspaper Picked this up and wrote an article about it.
 And then Polish side said like, oh look, there's even confirmation there, right, and they starting writing each other's bias and this was not intentional.
 I think that we humans we just love the thesis, the idea in our head, and then we Filter for everything that just matches that.
 You know, yeah, and then that cool.

-: But also what it shows how much how lousy journalism is and how much copy and paste.
+F: But also what it shows how much how lousy journalism is and how much copy and paste.
 It is right.
 People just a rewrite Reuters and AP articles like this is.
 This is the business of of journalists today is like this few in news organization that actually bring in the content AP, reuters and others.
 The others just take it and rewrite the thing and put it in the newspaper.
 Where's the research?
 Where's the confirmation or the checking?
 This it's not.
 It's hot at this Reuters blind trust level and you know you just need to be a little bit steering right, left and right there and the rest is copy and paste your stuff anyway.
 So it's, there's a lot of error.
 Let's say there's a lot of Potential error possibilities in such a system, right?

-Lukasz: But this is solvable, like I mean, you have in the independent, independent journalist you can just sponsor through.
+L: But this is solvable, like I mean, you have in the independent, independent journalist you can just sponsor through.
 You know those.
 I forgot the name.
 Patron is the website right when you can just pay them a monthly subscription and they write.
 Well, obviously subjectively, but you just preselected.

-Fabian: Bring this up so funny enough.
+F: Bring this up so funny enough.
 I mean pretty much what.
 What I'm working on since the last few years ties all of this in some way.
 I mean creating a Internet independent account system, called universal files, where people can create a, an account.
 It's based on the Luxor blockchain, so it's based on a decentralized network when you can have a profile.
 Right, you can pick wherever you want to be if you want to be in a profile.
 You can transact globally, you can log into websites if they support this and systems like this.

 This is the basis for a decentralized system and that, on the end, will allow for, for example, you know, decentralized journalism, where now you can not only have a journalist that can be funded by his peers or his readers, but you can even have them collaborating together, forming a DAO, a decentralized, autonomous organization Inside a smart contract, saying, hey, we're pooling our money and we are now doing some voting mechanism of how we operate.
 All very transparency, transparently and obviously.
 Each, each journalist, has their own story and belief system in opinion.
 There's no objective journalist, probably anywhere in the world.
 This is this, not a thing.
 Activism like this doesn't exist, and I think we should rather embrace the Subjectivism of the different individuals, feel to everybody that this is subjective, and then you can obviously delegate your trust wherever you like, who you feel Rings more true with your inner gut feeling, and then, on top of this, ideally we have better systems to create transparency in how information can be, you know, passed on or identified or or created in the first place, and that would allow, probably, a better society.